 In the not-too-distant past, Pacha stayed open at weekends all year round.
 That's not been the case for several years now, although Pacha does tend to get the ball rolling nice and early and has become the last super-club to close in recent times.

-You can expect a big Grand Opening Party in April/May, which for the last few editions has been presided over by Solomun playing all night long.
+You can expect a big Grand Opening Party in late April, which for the last few editions has been presided over by either Marco Carola or Solomun playing all night long.
 Then Pacha continues with a series of pre-season parties before its weekly residencies begin.

 Taking place on the Sunday before Amsterdam Dance Event (ADE) starts in October, this is the last hoorah, not just for Pacha, but for the entire music industry on the island.